josmar-crwdstffng/angular/docs/BAZEL.md

 ### Various Flags Used For Tests

-If you're experiencing problems with seemingly unrelated tests failing, it may be because you're not using the proper flags with your Bazel test runs in Angular.
+If you are experiencing problems with seemingly unrelated tests failing, it may be because you are not using the proper flags with your Bazel test runs in Angular.

 - `--config=debug`: build and launch in debug mode (see [debugging](#debugging) instructions below)
 - `--test_arg=--node_options=--inspect=9228`: change the inspector port.